 • Provide ongoing opportunities for children to talk.
 They probably will have more questions as time goes on.

 • Use this as an opportunity to establish a family emergency plan.
-Feeling that there is something you can do may be very comforting to both children and adults.
+Feeling that there is something you can do may be comforting to both children and adults.